Debit Card vs Credit Card: Differences Explained

 A Guide to a Credit Card

-To get it, you must send an application to your preferred issuer.
-They may approve your application based on your credit profile and their policies.
+To get this card, you must send an application to your preferred issuer.
+It may approve your application based on your credit profile and its policies.
 Here are some other features you should know:

 • It comes with a fixed credit limit, using which you can transact online or offline